New Trucking Authority Checklist

 Pro Tip

-OTR integrates directly with Motive — your trip data, miles per state, and HOS records sync automatically.
-This makes IFTA calculations, load tracking, and compliance dramatically easier.
+OTR integrates directly with Samsara — your trip data, miles per state, and vehicle data sync automatically.
+That's the difference between IFTA taking 5 minutes at quarter-end and taking a lost weekend.

 8. Set Up Your Back Office